ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 2. A patient assessment tool (Doctors Interpersonal Skills Questionnaire — DISQ).

    **Colleague tool**\
-   The colleague tool involves a response from a minimum of 12 nominated colleagues participating in a questionnaire.
+   The colleague tool involves a response from a minimum of 12 nominated colleagues,﻿ in order to obtain more complete data, 15 or more colleagues are preferred to participate.
 Colleagues are required to rate the candidate in 20 different areas.
 There is also a provision for qualitative comments.

    **Self-assessment tool**\
    Completion of the self-assessment is a mandatory requirement for the MSF.